jensengroup/optimized-protein-structures/README.md

 - Energy and gradient of final structure (if possible).
 - Citation link (or name of authors if not published).

+We encourage that structures are uploaded in both PDB format and XYZ format.
+If possible, do include any log files or input files used by the program which produced the structure.

 # License
 All structures are freely available under the terms of the CC-BY license.
 Attribution should be given to the author of the structure (and not this page).